ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Reworked STM32 SDMMCv1 and SDMMCv2 drivers, better timeout and clock
+       handling, improved speed for aligned buffers.
 - NEW: Added a "waend" field to the thread structure in RT for debug convenience.
 - NEW: Added a para-virtualized HAL port for use in sandboxes.